 • Work out your pricing strategy.

-If you release a game as initially paid and then make it free later, you get an instant bump in traffic.
+If you release a game as initially paid and then make it free later, you get an instant bump in traffic and engagement.

-This has happened of almost every one of my apps.
+This has happened to almost every one of my apps.

 • Some say that this garners as much as 100K downloads, but in my experience, it just tends to be proportional to how many downloads you receive in the paid version.